gtsif21/_Candystore/README.md

 INTRODUCTION
 ------------

-* To run in open the project root folder from terminal and pod install
+* To run it open the project root folder from terminal and pod install

 * Open the "Nearby Locations.xcworkspace" file to open the project